 What to do in Vietnam in 21 days?
 Sapa in Lao Cai province, is where wild natural beauty meets deep ethnic culture.
 To reach Sapa, you can take a train from Hanoi.
 The train journey takes about 8 hours and offers comfortable cabins and stunning views of the mountains and terraced rice fields—a truly mesmerising experience.
 This is an essential part of a vietnam travel itinerary 3 weeks.

-Days 11-12: Dive into Hue's Fascinating History – Vietnam’s Imperial Beauty Unveiled
+Days 11-12: Hue – Vietnam’s Imperial beauty unveiled

 Welcome to Da Nang, a vibrant city in central Vietnam known for its perfect blend of urban beaches, mountainous landscapes, and a flourishing culinary scene.
 What to do in Vietnam in 3 weeks?
-The best things to do in 21 days are within reach here in Da Nang.
+The best things to do in 21 days in Vietnam are within reach here in Da Nang.
 Whether you're seeking relaxation on the beach, outdoor adventures, or cultural exploration, Da Nang offers a multitude of unforgettable experiences for travellers.

 Next, head to Hoi An, the best answer to the question : "How to spend 3 weeks in Vietnam?" a charming port town and UNESCO World Heritage site.
 Known for its preserved ancient architecture, Hoi An immerses visitors in Vietnam’s history and culture.
 Cobblestone streets, colourful wooden houses, and glowing lanterns create a magical atmosphere that transports you back in time.